-8.5 Programmatic Operations
+7.5 Programmatic Operations

-Now that we know how to build URLs that refer to files and directories in a Tahoe-LAFS file store, what sorts of operations can we do with those URLs?
+Now that we know how to build URLs that refer to files and directories in a Tahoe virtual filesystem, what sorts of operations can we do with those URLs?
 This section contains a catalog of GET, PUT, DELETE, and POST operations that can be performed on these URLs.
 This set of operations are aimed at programs that use HTTP to communicate with a Tahoe node.
 A later section describes operations that are intended for web browsers.

-8.5.1 Reading a File
+7.5.1 Reading a File